lunasec-io/lunasec/docs/pages/how-it-works/sessions.md

 -->

 Cookies (or any other session data) in the web browser are scoped to a specific domain.
-Because LunaSec's front-end components run in a separate domain, they don't have access to the session data from your main site.
+Because LunaSec's front-end components [run in a separate domain](/pages/how-it-works/secure-components), they don't have access to the session data from your main site.

 ### Why does LunaSec need to know about sessions?

-LunaSec ties token permissions to sessions through short lived [Grants](/pages/how-it-works/grants).
+LunaSec ties token permissions to sessions through short-lived [Grants](/pages/how-it-works/grants).
 This makes it harder for an attacker to decode sensitive data, even if they manage to steal a token.

 ### Methods of Bootstrapping Sessions